samuel-walters/Cloud-computing-with-AWS/documentation/set_up_ami.md

 # Setting up an AMI

+## Diagram

+The diagram below illustrates AMIs being created from different EC2 instances.
+It is then illustrated that these AMIs can be used to create additional instances, with the new instances being based off the instance used to create the AMI.

 ![](https://i.imgur.com/EqpI9zV.png)

+## Instructions

 > 1. Go to your EC2 Instance, and click `Actions`.
 Click `Images and templates`, and choose `Create image`.